preyes1/momentum/README.md

  -add time functionality for setting events (right now only the date can be changed, time is permanently 00:00:00)
  -send email to remind users of their calendar events.
 (30 mins before scheduled time)

  -make overall app look nicer

+ -add user roles USER and ADMIN. (is_admin = 1 or 0)
+ -add settings page including (apply for admin)
+ -include validations in registration